Cryptolens/cryptolens-dotnet/README.md

 * **.NET Standard 2.0** - Computing machine codes is not supported.
 You can still use the available hash functions to compute a machine code, assuming you can collect machine specific information.
 * **Unity/Linux/Mac** - You need to use the packages in the "Without System.Management" folder on the release page.
 You can find more info [here](https://help.cryptolens.io/getting-started/unity).

 Cryptolens.Licensing library does also work on Mono (eg. when running on Linux or Unity), however you need to use a special build that does not include System.Management.
-You can either install it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/), download [pre-compiled binaries](https://github.com/Cryptolens/cryptolens-dotnet/releases) (you need to use the ones in the `Without System.Management` folder) or compile it yourself using the instructions below.
+You can either install it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/), download [pre-compiled binaries](https://github.com/Cryptolens/cryptolens-dotnet/releases) (you need to use the library with the name `Cryptolens.Licensing.CrossPlatform`) or compile it yourself using the instructions below.

 ## Compiling without System.Management (Linux, Unity, Mono)
 The easiest way to get the platform independent library is by either installing it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/) or downloading [pre-compiled binaries](https://github.com/Cryptolens/cryptolens-dotnet/releases) (the ones that are called `Cryptolens.Licensing.CrossPlatform.dll`).
 In this section, we describe how to compile it yourself: